Few sensations are more annoying than a blocked ear.

 Why Micrsuction War Wax Removal Wins Every Time

-Direct vision – A bright microscope gives a magnified live view so only wax is removed, not healthy tissue.
+Direct Vision – A bright microscope gives a magnified live view so only wax is removed, not healthy tissue.

-Dry technique – No fluid means fewer infections and perfect for patients with perforations.
+Dry Technique – No fluid means fewer infections and perfect for patients with perforations.

-Instant clarity – Most plugs clear in under thirty seconds, restoring normal sound on the spot.
+Instant Clarity – Most plugs clear in under thirty seconds, restoring normal sound on the spot.

-AI precision at Dewaxify – Our 4K otoscopy system outlines wax edges in real time, guiding the clinician’s suction tip and shortening chair time.
+Top Precision at Dewaxify – Our 4K otoscopy system outlines wax edges in real time, guiding the clinician’s suction tip and shortening chair time.

 Step‑by‑step: What Happens at Dewaxify London